HomeblogsHealth-and-wellnessTop 10 Surprising Health Benefits Of Makhana (Lotus Seeds)

 Traditionally, people in India have been consuming roasted Makhana as a snack or using them in different food preparations for several years.
 Due to their high nutritional value, fox nuts or Makhana has gained popularity in the west in recent times as well.
 These nutrient-dense seeds are most likely available at almost all grocery stores in most cities in India.

-You can easily satisfy your hunger pangs in-between meals by consuming roasted Makhana.
-Moreover, they are gluten free, plant based, and vegan friendly, which makes them an ideal option to serve in a gathering of people with varying beliefs.
+You can satisfy your hunger pangs in-between meals by consuming roasted Makhana.
+Moreover, they are gluten free, plant based and vegan friendly so you can serve it to a gathering of people with different beliefs.

 Have a look at 10 surprising health benefits of eating makhana as mentioned below: